CHI-CityTech/CHI-Branding/proposals/Tourkova-Alexandra-S2025 Proposal - CHI Visual Identity.md

 ---

 ## **Background and Need**
 All organizations require a **strong visual identity** that fosters recognition, effectively communicates values, and generates organizational branding.
-The **Center for Holistic Integration (CHI)** is undergoing foundational work to establish a **scalable and adaptable branding system** that will support **current and future meta-projects** while remaining flexible for future growth.
+The **Center for Holistic Integration (CHI)** is no exception, and proposes to establish a **scalable and adaptable branding system** that will support **current and future meta-projects** while remaining flexible for future growth, and remain true to the core CHI principles.
+The existing CHI logo is a recursive Tao (see [image below](https://github.com/CHI-CityTech/CHI-Branding/edit/main/proposals/Tourkova-Alexandra-S2025%20Proposal%20-%20CHI%20Visual%20Identity.md#design-approach))

-By establishing a **structured branding process**, this initiative ensures that CHI’s **visual identity remains cohesive across all projects**, while allowing for unique characteristics that reflect each meta-project’s goals and themes.
+By establishing a **structured branding process**, this initiative ensures that CHI’s **visual identity remains cohesive across all projects**, while allowing for each meta-project’s goals and themes to represented in a unique and informational fashion.

 ### **Key Goals of this Initiative:**
 - Develop a **unified branding system** that enhances CHI’s ability to **attract collaborators, funding, and participants**.